Manny27nyc/platform-management-docs/content/en/docs/release_notes/08_09_01_relnotes.md

 ## Platform Management 8.9.1 - 6 October 2021

-Platform Management 8.9.1 is a minor release which includes one new feature.
+Platform Management 8.9.1 is a patch release which includes one new feature.

 ## New feature